-New directors who join the Board are also given the opportunity to individually meet with members of senior management to aid in their understanding of Oryx Petroleum's business.
-The Corporate Governance Committee assists new directors in becoming acquainted with Oryx Petroleum and its governance processes and encourages continuing education opportunities for all members of the Board.
+New directors who join the Board are also given the opportunity to individually meet with members of senior management to aid their understanding of Forza Petroleum's business.
+The Corporate Governance Committee assists new directors in becoming acquainted with Forza Petroleum and its governance processes and encourages continuing education opportunities for all members of the Board.